andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 #### Data Transformation, Imputation, and Cleaning
 + Renamed the column **member_casual** to **user_type**.
 + Converted **started_at** and **ended_at** data type to POSIXct format to ensure consistency.
-+ Adjust start and end coordinates for accuracy.
++ Adjusted start and end coordinates for accuracy.
 + Added additional columns: **date**, **month**, **day**, **year**, **day_of_week**, **hour**, **quarter**, **ride_length_minute**, and **ride_distance**.
 + Calculated the difference in minutes between **ended_at** and **started_at**, rounding the result to two decimal places, and creating a new column.
 + Handled missing values in **start_station_name**, **start_station_id**, **end_station_name**, and **end_station_id** by filling in values based on grouping start latitude and longitude and end latitude and longitude.